Donald Trump Threatens To Close Mexico Border ‘Permanently If Need Be’

 They are finding that they are equally unwelcome in the U.S. Border Patrol agents have fired tear gas at migrants trying to sneak through holes in the fence, and some have reportedly thrown “projectiles” at Border Patrol agents.

-On Monday morning, Trump told Mexico to deal with the problem, or else, saying on Twitter that something needs to be done about the migrants, whom Trump called “criminals,” or else drastic action would be taken.
+On Monday morning, Trump told Mexico to deal with the problem, saying on Twitter that something needs to be done about the migrants, whom Trump called “criminals,” or else drastic action would be taken.

 “Mexico should move the flag waving Migrants, many of whom are stone cold criminals, back to their countries.
 Do it by plane, do it by bus, do it anyway you want, but they are NOT coming into the U.S.A.
 We will close the Border permanently if need be.
 Congress, fund the WALL!”